ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

-The Verifier, when appraising Evidence, or the Relying Party, when appraising Attestation Results, checks the values of some Claims against constraints specified in their appraisal policies.
+The Verifier, when appraising Evidence, or the Relying Party, when appraising Attestation Results, checks the values of some Claims against constraints specified in its appraisal policy.
 Examples of such constraints checking include:

 * comparison for equality against a Reference Value, or
 * a check for being in a range bounded by Reference Values, or